kabizzle/Time-Management/README.md

 Yes, I ran into a couple problems so far:

-- Building the GUI
+- Building the GUI-
 I started building the gui by following the template  from RobotWorld, but after learning more about PyQt5, I changed the format a bit.
 Also, I think my code wasn't "Object Oriented" enough, so I will need to revisit my Classes and Methods to better integrate with the GUI elements.

-- Time display and tracking
+- Time display and tracking -
 I initially wrote the program using the DateTime module and I was simply tracking time, not displaying it.
 However, now that I need to display the time in the GUI, I may have to reevaluate this choice.